danReynolds/loon/README.md

   /// specified by the [Persistor.persistenceThrottle] duration.
   Future<void> persist(Set<Document> docs);

   /// Hydration function called to read data from persistence.
-If no entities are specified,
+If no references are specified,
-  /// then it hydrations all persisted data. if entities are specified, it hydrates only the data from
+  /// then it hydrates all persisted data. if refs are specified, it hydrates only the data at
-  /// the paths under those entities.
+  /// and under those paths.
   Future<Json> hydrate([Set<StoreReference>? refs]);

   /// Clear function used to clear all documents under the given collections.